safespring/docs/content/backup/install/rhel.md

 ```

 !!!warning
-    Strict permissions on the credentials file is required!
-The script will
+    Strict permissions on the credential file are required!
-    fail if strict permissions are not set.
-A malicious user can use the
+    The script will fail if strict permissions are not set.
-    credentials to delete or modify backup nodes and schedules.
+    A malicious user can use the credentials to delete or modify backup nodes and schedules.

 B) Via `safespring-backup-setup -t $token` which expects a base64 encoding of
 the key and secret key as in the following command: